This article explores the various facets of gambling, aiming to offer readers a thorough understanding of the topic.

 Several factors influenced the early attitudes and perspectives:

-- Alberta's Early Landscape: During the 1910s and 1920s, card games and betting, though prevalent, often found themselves cloaked in shadows, linked with illegal establishments.
+- Alberta's Early Gambling Industry: During the 1910s and 1920s, card games and betting, though popular, often found themselves linked with illegal establishments.

-- Public Perception: Many early Albertans considered this activity synonymous with crime, corruption, and moral decay.
+- Public Perception: Many early Albertans considered gambling synonymous with crime, corruption, and moral decay.
 Over time, especially by the mid-20th century, this perspective started to shift, with the region recognizing the potential revenue streams, particularly from lotteries.

 Key Milestones:

-- 1969 saw a monumental change with the amendment of the Criminal Code of Canada, permitting provinces like this one to have a say in regulating lotteries and casinos.
+- 1969 saw a great change with the amendment of the Criminal Code of Canada, permitting provinces like Alberta to have a say in regulating lotteries and casinos.

-- By 1975, AB witnessed the establishment of its first not-for-profit casino in Edmonton, courtesy of a service club.
+- By 1975, Alberta witnessed the establishment of its first not-for-profit casino in Edmonton, courtesy of a service club.

 -